Delhi court extends ED custody of Ratul Puri by 4 days in bank fraud case

-A Delhi court Friday extended by four days the custodial interrogation of Ratul Puri, nephew of Madhya Pradesh Chief Minister Kamal Nath, by the Enforcement Directorate in a bank loan fraud related money laundering case.
-Special judge Sanjay Garg passed the order on the ED's plea seeking four more days' of Puri's custody, after the advocate appearing for the accused did not oppose the request.
+A Delhi court Friday extended by four days the custodial interrogation of Ratul Puri, nephew of Madhya Pradesh Chief Minister Kamal Nath, by the Enforcement Directorate in the money laundering case related to a bank loan fraud.
+Special judge Sanjay Garg passed the order on the ED's plea.

-"With a view to enable the investigating agency to unearth the entire conspiracy, find out the trail of proceeds of crime, establish the identity of other unknown co-accused persons and confront the accused with voluminous record of documents, the custody remand of accused is extended for four days," the court said.
-While seeking his further custody, the ED told the court that "during probe, voluminous record of documents has been collected and due to paucity of time, the could not be confronted with them".

-The agency said that the extension of custody was required for four days for "thorough interrogation to unearth the entire conspiracy, find out the trail of he proceeds of crime and investment of other unknown accused persons and confront the accused with the voluminous record of documents".
-Advocate Vijay Aggarwal, appearing for the accused, said that though the accused was not admitting the contents of the ED's application, "he does not oppose the grant of remand in his endeavour to fully co-operate with investigating agency".

 ED had arrested Puri on August 20 in the money laundering case arising out of the bank loan fraud case.
 The court had on August 26 extended Puri's ED custody by four days.